Satyam-Jaiswal/Memy/README.md

 # Memy

-A new Flutter project for making memes.
+A new Flutter project for memes.

 ## Getting Started